Deagler/confess-app/README.md

 npm test --watchAll
 ```

 ## Technology Overview

+### Lerna

 Lerna allows to build libraries and apps in a single repo without forcing us to publish to npm or other registries.
 They can find package dependencies by analyzing package. json files located at each project's root folder.

+### Ionic-react and material UI
-Ionic and Material-UI are used as we developed a cross-platform mobile and desktop compatiable website. - [Ionic Docs](https://ionicframework.com/docs)
+Ionic and Material-UI are used as external component libraries to create a cross-platform mobile and desktop compatiable website. - [Ionic Docs](https://ionicframework.com/docs)

+### Typescript
+TypeScript is a transpiled language.
+It simplifies JavaScript code, making it easier to read and debug.

+### Firebase, Firestore and cloud function
 Firebase is a cloud-based database hosting service.
-It is to store and retrieve data in real time. - [Firebase Docs](https://firebase.google.com)
+It is to store and retrieve data in real time.

+Firebase Authentication provides an easy way to authenicate sign in users, confess uses email link to authenticate users.

+Firebase cloud-storage allows image uploaded by users to be stored on the server side.

+Firebase cloud functions triggers when the event provider generates an event that matches the function's conditions.
+For instance, a new user attempts to sign in with email link then the cloud function will call onCreate() to register that user for the first time.

+Analytics is deployed to watch event log.- [Firebase Docs](https://firebase.google.com)

+### Express and node.js
+Express on node.js build API, combining the library with cloud functions we have deployed a severless platform. (a serverless vendor is charged based on usage).

+### Apollo client, Apollo server, GraphQL
-Apollo is used for state and cache management, it provides consistent API across the platform for all clients. - [Apollo_Docs](https://www.apollographql.com/docs)
+Apollo client is used for state and cache management, it provides consistent API across the platform for all clients.
+On the client, caches can prevent multiple queries from being called when not necessary.
+If the request is in the cache for that client, the request does not need to be called.

+Apollo server can integrate with Express so that we can build our own schema. - [Apollo_Docs](https://www.apollographql.com/docs)

+GraphQL provides a query layer and can simplify fetching operations for Firebase clients.

-Using GraphQL, the page can obtain all of this data with a single query to a single endpoint. - [GraphQL Docs](https://graphql.org/learn/)
+Using GraphQL, the page can obtain all of this data with a single query to a single endpoint.
+A GraphQL query is used to read or fetch values while a mutation is used to write or post values.
+GraphQL query will get exactly what you want and not addtional attributes on the object.
+Therefore, we can restrict data that should be fetched from the server.
+GraphQL is strongly typed and the queries are based on fields and their associated data types.
+Resolves will return GraphQL queries into data.
+This type system catches many errors and requires no manual checks.

+For example, in order to query all the posts(feed) under a community, we define a community object with a ``PostConnection`` property and it will return an array of posts.
+Because ``PostConnection`` is a child of community, we can use the parent community to then query the posts collection for all the posts with that community ID. - [GraphQL Docs](https://graphql.org/learn/)

+### Jest

 Using Jest for testing purpose. - [Jest_Docs](https://jestjs.io/en/)

+### CSS-in-JS
+Glamor shares most common attributes of other inline style / css-in-js systems - [Galmor docs](https://www.gatsbyjs.org/docs/glamor/)